 C1.3.2.5.
 Under Secretary of Defense, Personnel and Readiness.

-The Under Secretary of Defense, Personnel and Readiness (USD(P&R)) assists the Director, DSCA and the CJCS by developing and coordinating relevant input on SCO joint manpower programs involving the establishment of new SCO or changes in SCO manpower authorizations, organizational structure, or the grade, rank, or MILDEP affiliation of the Chief of the SCO; coordinates efforts to build regional, cultural, and language expertise among U.S. forces, including DoD international military and civilian personnel exchange programs, with the USD(P); and identifies, tracks, and assesses readiness of personnel with regional, cultural, and language expertise.
+The USD(P&R) assists the Director, DSCA and the CJCS by developing and coordinating relevant input on SCO joint manpower programs involving the establishment of new SCO or changes in SCO manpower authorizations, organizational structure, or the grade, rank, or MILDEP affiliation of the Chief of the SCO; coordinates efforts to build regional, cultural, and language expertise among U.S. forces, including DoD international military and civilian personnel exchange programs, with the USD(P); and identifies, tracks, and assesses readiness of personnel with regional, cultural, and language expertise.

 C1.3.2.6.1.
 The Military Departments.
 In addition to authorizing organizations as IAs, with duties as described in Section C1.3.2.6., the MILDEPs also conduct international armaments cooperation with eligible partner nations and international organizations in accordance with policies and criteria established by State and the OUSD(A&S).
 MILDEPs also authorize certain other organizations to carry out SC duties at the direction of the IAs.
 The following MILDEP organizations lead their respective departments as IAs in support of the SC mission: